 We are a full-service provider of outsourced receivables management and related services.
 Our primary business is the purchase, collection and management of portfolios of defaulted consumer receivables.
 These are the unpaid obligations of individuals to credit originators, which include banks, credit unions, consumer and auto finance companies and retail merchants.
-We also provide a broad range of contingent and fee-based services, including collateral-location services for credit originators via IGS, fee-based collections through Anchor Receivables Management (we refer to this business in this document as "ARM") and revenue administration, audit and debt discovery/recovery services for government entities through RDS which we commenced after our acquisition of the assets of Alatax, Inc. in July 2005.
+We also provide a broad range of contingent and fee-based services, including collateral-location services for credit originators via PRA Location Services, LLC ("IGS"), fee-based collections through Anchor Receivables Management ("ARM") and revenue administration, audit and debt discovery/recovery services for government entities through PRA Government Services, LLC ("RDS").
 We believe that the strengths of our business are our sophisticated approach to portfolio pricing and servicing, our emphasis on developing and retaining our collection personnel, our sophisticated collections systems and procedures and our relationships with many of the largest consumer lenders in the United States.
 Our proven ability to service defaulted consumer receivables allows us to offer debt owners a complete outsourced solution to address their defaulted consumer receivables.
 The defaulted consumer receivables we collect are generally either purchased from sellers of defaulted consumer debt or are collected on behalf of debt owners on a commission fee basis.
 We intend to continue to build on our strengths and grow our business through the disciplined approach that has contributed to our success to date.